 Bell 5G coverage map

-Bell’s 5G network is the fastest mobile network in Canada, according to a September 2022 study by PC Mag.
-It’s available to over 70% of Canadians, though coverage is mostly limited to urban centres in the southern half of the country.
+Bell’s 5G network is the fastest mobile network in Canada, accessible to over 99% of the Canadian population, though coverage is mostly limited to urban centres in the southern half of the country.

 Bell coverage vs. Telus, Rogers, and Freedom Mobile